 Herbal medicine has been developed as a principal measure for women’s health issues and still remains as the first-line treatment for fertility enhancement for both men and women.

 Many females over age 37 or who have been exposed to synthetic hormones long period would benefit angiogenic (vascular formation) pathway support using specialized herbal formulations.
 Angiogenesis is a critical factor in reproduction acting independently from the hormonal control of Hypothalamus-Pituitary-Ovarian axis.
-It has been repeatedly demonstated that part of the underlying mechanism of action of herbal medicine for female reproductive diseases is explained by control of angiogenesis.
-Angiogenic pathway support is strongly indicated in cases of implantation failure due to thin uterine lining problems arising from clomid use or IVF controlled ovarian hyperstimulation.
+It has been repeatedly demonstrated that part of the underlying mechanism of action of herbal medicine for female reproductive diseases is explained by control of angiogenesis.
+Angiogenic pathway support is strongly indicated in cases of implantation failure due to thin uterine lining problems arising from Clomid use or IVF controlled ovarian hyperstimulation.

 Clinical Research shows that Chinese Herbal Medicine can increase pregnancy rates